Xhynk/content-mask/readme.txt

 3. Notice the URL hasn't changed at all using the download or iframe method, but the content is 100% replaced on the front end with the Content Mask URL's content.

 == Changelog ==

+= 1.4 =
+* Cache (WP Transient) Duration for the Download Method can now be controlled with common values from 1 hour to 4 weeks.

 = 1.3 =
 * Underthe hood improves with custom field variable extraction.